Skip to main content

 Working on a group project using Microsoft Teams

-This page will explain how you can use a group chat in Microsoft Teams to create a hub for communication and collaboration, as you work on your project.
-Microsoft Teams is part of the Student Advantage offer that is available to you at the university.
+This page explains how you can use a group chat in Microsoft Teams to create a place to work together on your project.

 Step 1: Get started